RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 [![Microservices]({{ site.baseurl }}/public/resources/road-to-microservices/microservices.svg)]({{ site.baseurl }}/public/resources/road-to-microservices/microservices.svg)

-Finding the boundaries here is a bit trickier, as architects must deep-dive into the model to find meaningful seams.
+Finding the boundaries here is a bit trickier, as architects must deep-dive into the model to find (or create) meaningful seams.
 But we will talk about that later.

 ## The promise